utkarsh-naik10/SQL_PROJECTS/2. Northwind Sales & Customers Analysis/Joins & Aggregations/8. Show products along with supplier name and contact city/README.md

-### QUESTION 1:
+### QUESTION 8:
-8.Show all products along with their supplier’s company name and city
+Show all products along with their supplier’s company name and city
 ---
 ### SQL QUERY
 ```sql